A comment on President Kagame’s interview with France 24

 King Ndahindurwa then decided to intervene to restore himself order, after notifying it to the King of the Belgians.
 Only at that moment colonial security forces intervened, to protect those who had started the violence, and persecute those who were trying to defend themselves.
 The King was notified that he could not intervene to restore order as a state of emergency was instated with a military colonial administration.

 Recent researches reveal documents attesting that the colonial administration had planned the violence towards the end of October 1959 through what is known as “plan troubles généralisées” (Nationwide disturbances plan).
 It consisted of 5 phases and intended mainly to bring in Rwanda more than 1500 Congolese and Belgian soldiers of the Force Publique, the colonial army in Congo, under the lead of Colonel Guy Logiest who soon became the military Resident of Rwanda.
-It is worth to note here that countries under UN trusteeship were not allowed to set up armies!

 On November 17,1959, Logiest convened a meeting of all Belgian provincial governors (Administrateurs de territoire) in Kigali and instructed them “to take advantage of the opportunity given by the positions vacant due to many Tutsi leaders who fled the country or were killed, and from then on, fill those positions with Hutu chiefs and Sub- chiefs only”.
 One governor observed that this was illegal because they had to consult the Mwami (King) first.
 Logiest replied, “As military Resident, I have extraordinary powers to do so”.
 Asked by other governors “what to do of Tutsi leaders who managed to keep their positions”, Logiest said, he allowed them to “replace those Tutsi leaders by capable Hutu as soon as possible”.